xoxzo/blog.xoxzo.com/content/Events/mwc19-shanghai-report-en.md

 ![MWC Shanghai 2019: Booths]({filename}/images/mwc19-pvg/with-mdec-shafiq.jpg)

+There were stages for pitching, and you can spend the whole afternoon listening to all types of new businesses looking for partners and investments, which was an interesting learning experience.

 # Conclusion

-My general feeling of MWC Shanghai is that if you're interested in accessing the China market, it might be a good place for you to be.
-There were exhibitors which are from other Asia regions like Singapore, and even startups from Europe for 4YFN but for those it might be more bang for your buck and time if you attend MWC in Barcelona or other events in Singapore like ConnectTech.
+My general feeling of MWC Shanghai is that if you're interested in accessing the China (and Chinese?) market, it might be a good place for you to be.
+There were exhibitors which are from other Asia regions like Singapore, and even startups from Europe for 4YFN but for those it might be more bang for your buck and time if you attend MWC in Barcelona or other events in Singapore like CommunicAsia.

-There were also attendees which doesn't look like people from the industy, e.g wearing casual clothes and slippers walking amongts the booths, and even school children that look like they are on a field trip in the exhibition halls.
+There were also attendees which doesn't look like people from the industy, e.g people wearing casual clothes and slippers walking amongst the booths.

-Perhaps MWC in Shanghai has a different meaning to the local scene, which other MWC doesn't.
+I can't really be sure if these people are legit industry players, or just sighseeing tourists.
+There was even a group that looked liked schoolchildren on a field trip in the exhibition halls.
+Perhaps the accesibility of MWC Shanghai attracts more people than we would imagine.